microsoft/aed-rust-learn-content/automated-tests/includes/5-integration-tests.md

 impl Pizza {
     pub fn pepperoni(inches: u8) -> Self {
         Pizza::bake("pepperoni", inches)
     }

     pub fn mozzarella(inches: u8) -> Self {
         Pizza::bake("mozzarella", inches)
     }

     fn bake(topping: &str, inches: u8) -> Self {
         Pizza {
             topping: String::from(topping),
             inches,
         }
     }
 }
 ```

-The snippet above features a `Pizza` struct with two public methods, `Pizza::pepperoni` and `Pizza::mozzarella`, that rely in the private method `Piza::bake` to prepare our pizzas.
+The snippet above features a `Pizza` struct with two public methods, `Pizza::pepperoni` and `Pizza::mozzarella`, that rely in the private method `Pizza::bake` to prepare our pizzas.

 Create a new directory named `tests` alongside the `src` directory and place a new file called `pizzas.rs` in it, with the following contents: